 - 2. The Examiner has jurisdiction over the EIS appeal pursuant to Chapter 23.76 SMC.
 Appeals are considered de novo, and the Examiner must give substantial weight to the Director's decisions.
 SMC 25.05.680.B.3.
 The Appellant bears the burden of proving that the FEIS is legally insufficient within the standards set by SEPA.
-In reviewing the adequacy of the FEIS the Examiner does "not rule on the wisdom of the proposed development but rather on whether the FEIS [gives] the City . . . sufficient information to make a reasoned decision."
-Concerned Taxpayers Opposed to Modified Mid-South Sequim Bypass, 90 Wn.
-App. at 362.
-In this case, it is not the Examiner's role to determine whether impacts should be allowed, but only to determine if the City's environmental review of those impacts is adequate under the standards of SEPA in the context of the legal issues raised by the Appellant. - 3.
+In reviewing the adequacy of the FEIS, the Examiner does "not rule on the wisdom of the proposed development but rather on whether the FEIS [gives] the City . . . sufficient information to make a reasoned decision."
+Concerned Taxpayers Opposed to Modified Mid-South Sequim Bypass, 90 Wn.App. at 362.
+In this case, the Appellants hold reasonable concerns regarding the proposal, and its impacts on their residences.
+However, it is not the Examiner's role to determine that such impacts should not be allowed, but only to determine if the City's environmental review of those impacts is adequate under the standards of SEPA in the context of the legal issues raised by the Appellant. - 3.
 "To be adequate, the EIS must present decisionmakers with a 'reasonably thorough discussion of the significant aspects of the probable environmental consequences' of the agency's decision.
-Adequacy is judged by the 'rule of reason,' a 'broad, flexible cost-effectiveness standard,' and is determined on a case by case basis, considering 'all of the policy and factual considerations reasonably related to SEPA's terse directives."
+Adequacy is judged by the 'rule of reason,' a 'broad, flexible cost-effectiveness standard,' and is determined on a case by case basis, considering 'all of the policy and factual considerations reasonably related to SEPA's terse directives.'"
 Concerned Taxpayers Opposed to Modified Mid-South Sequim Bypass v.
-State, Dept. of Transp., 90 Wn.
-App.
+State, Dept. of Transp., 90 Wn.App.
 225, 229, 951 P.2d 812 (1998) (citations omitted).
 "In determining whether a particular discussion of environmental factors in an EIS is adequate under the rule of reason, the reviewing court must determine whether the environmental effects of the proposed action are sufficiently disclosed, discussed, and substantiated by supportive opinion and data."
 Klickitat County Citizens Against Imported Waste v.
 Klickitat County, 122 Wn.2d 619, 644, 860 P.2d 390 (1993). - 4.
 To meet its burden of proof under SEPA, the Appellant must present actual evidence of probable significant adverse impacts from the proposal.
 Boehm v.
 City of Vancouver, 111 Wn.
 App.
-711, 719, 47 P.3d 137 (2002); Moss, supra, 109 Wn.
+711, 719, 47 P.3d 137 (2002); Moss v.
+City of Bellingham, 109 Wn.
 App.
-23. As noted above, "significance" is defined as "a reasonable likelihood of more than a moderate adverse impact on environmental quality."
-WAC 19711794.
+6, 23, 31 P.3d 703 (2001).
+As noted above, "significance" is defined as "a reasonable likelihood of more than a moderate adverse impact on environmental quality."
+WAC 197-11-794.
 This burden is not met when an appellant only argues that they have a concern about a potential impact, or an opinion that more study or review is necessary. - 5.
 To the degree Appellant has argued that the City is procedurally barred by SEPA from adopting the FEIS and using the Addendum, the appeal is denied, because the City is permitted to take these actions to fulfill its SEPA procedural requirements.
-See e.g. SMC 25.05 Sub-chapter IV; WAC 197-11-625; and WAC 197-11-630.
-Courts have consistently upheld SEPAs rules allowing for reuse of existing environmental documents "[t]o avoid wasteful duplication of environmental analysis and to reduce delay."
+See e.g. SMC 25.05 Sub-chapter IV; WAC 197-11-625: and WAC 197-11-630.
+Courts have consistently upheld SEPA's rules allowing for reuse of existing environmental documents "[t]o avoid 'wasteful duplication of environmental analysis and to reduce delay."
 Thornton Creek Legal Defense Fund v.
-City of Seattle, 113 Wn.
-App.
+City of Seattle, 113 Wn.App.
 34, 50, 52 P.3d 522 (2002).